Fibonacci Sequences of 1D, 2D Words: Enumerating and Locating the Factors of the Fixed Points: Introduction

-In this paper, we list all the subwords of a given size $(k,l), k,l \ge 1$ of the $2D$ infinite Fibonacci word $f_{\infty,\infty}$.
-We systematically extend the methods used in \cite{Rytter:2006, Berstel:1986, Chuan:2005} for finding the subwords of $f_{\infty}$, to $f_{\infty,\infty}$.
 The remaining of the paper is organized as follows.
-In section \ref{secpreli}, all the required definitions and notions are elaborated.
-In section \ref{secdawg}, a $DAWG$ for $f_{\infty,\infty}$ is constructed and the subwords of $f_{\infty,\infty}$ are enumerated.
-The method explained in section \ref{secextn}, uses the subwords of size $(k,l)$ to find the subwords of size $(k+1,l+1)$.
-In section \ref{secconj}, given a $k \ge 2$ and a $l \ge 2 $, to list all the subwords of size $(k,l)$, conjugates of a special conjugate of $f_{m,n}$ ($m,n$ depend on $k,l$) are used.
-Section \ref{secconcl} has concluding remarks and a few future directions.
+In Section \ref{secpreli}, all the required definitions and notions are elaborated.
+In Section \ref{secdawg}, a $DAWG$ for $f_{\infty,\infty}$ is constructed and the subwords of $f_{\infty,\infty}$ are enumerated.
+In Section \ref{secconj}, given a $k \ge 2$ and a $l \ge 2 $, to list all the subwords of size $(k,l)$, the conjugates of a special conjugate of $f_{m,n}$ ($m,n$ depend on $k,l$) are used.
+In Section \ref{secloc}, the location of the factors of $f_{\infty,\infty}$ are found out.
+Section \ref{sec_uv_words} analyses the factors and the locations of the factors of the fixed points of the Fibonacci sequences of $1D$ words.
+Section \ref{sec_2d_uv_words} extends the concepts of Section \ref{sec_uv_words} to two dimensions.
+Finally, Section \ref{secconcl} has a few concluding remarks.